SciML/ModelingToolkit.jl/docs/src/basics/AbstractSystem.md

 ## Composition and Accessor Functions

-Each `AbstractSystem` has lists of variables in context, such as distinguishing parameters vs states.
+Each `AbstractSystem` has lists of variables in context, such as distinguishing parameters vs unknowns.
 In addition, an `AbstractSystem` can also hold other `AbstractSystem` types.
 Direct accessing of the values, such as `sys.unknowns`, gives the immediate list, while the accessor functions `unknowns(sys)` gives the total set, which includes that of all systems held inside.